 - 5.1.1.1.
 Run/Program Keyswitch-This keyswitch allows controlling who has the necessary access to modify wash formulas.
 Formulas can be modified only when this switch is turned from the Run position () to the Program position ().
 To safeguard wash formulas, keep this key in a secure place with restricted personnel access. - 5.1.1.2.
-Automatic/Test Keyswitch-This keyswitch allows controlling who has the necessary access to operate the machine in Test mode for troubleshooting.
-Test mode can only be accessed when this switch is turned from the Automatic position (♠) to the Test position (♠).
+Automatic/Test Keyswitch-This keyswitch allows only employees with access to the appropriate key to operate the machine in Test mode for troubleshooting.
+Test mode can be accessed only when this switch is turned from the Automatic position () to the Test position ().
 To reduce the risk of personal injury and machine damage, keep this key in a secure place with restricted personnel access.